-Or let’s say you want to start taking a walk every day after you get home from work.
-You link one to the other by taking your running shoes with you, and changing in the car.
-That way when you get home, you’re ready to go, which will reduce the risk of you getting involved in something else first.
+Alternatively, let’s say you want to start taking a walk every day after you get home from work.
+You link one to the other by taking your running shoes with you and changing in the car.
+That way, when you get home, you’re ready to go, which will reduce the risk of you getting involved in something else first.

 Think about where you can link up your actions.
 If you want to keep a cleaner house, you could say that every Saturday morning after you finish breakfast, you’ll spend 30 minutes picking up.
 Saturday morning breakfast becomes linked to cleaning up.
 If you follow through on these new links even a few times, you’ll set yourself a new habit that will be harder to break.

-Scientists have discovered that each time we make a decision — even if it’s just what to wear in the morning — we use a muscle in the brain that over the course of the day, can become fatigued.
-The more decisions you have to make, the more likely you are to make bad decisions, simply because your decision-making function gets tired.
+Scientists have discovered that each time we make a decision — even if it’s just what to wear in the morning — we use a muscle in the brain that, during the course of the day, can become fatigued.
+The more decisions you have to make, the more likely you are to make bad decisions because your decision-making function gets tired.

-That means if you’ve set a goal to eat 100 fewer calories at lunch, but you have a stressful morning full of decisions you had to make, your brain is going to be tired, which makes it more likely to give into that Big Mac or tall glass of soda.
+That means if you’ve set a goal to eat 100 fewer calories at lunch, but you have a stressful morning full of decisions you had to make, your brain is going to be tired, which makes it more likely to give into that Big Mac or can of sugar-laden soda.

-If your goal was to build more muscle this year, have no doubt — there are going to be days when you just don’t feel like going to the gym, or lifting weights, or whatever activity it is that you’re doing to get stronger.
+If your goal was to build more muscle this year, have no doubt — there are going to be days when you don’t feel like going to the gym, going for a run or whatever activity it is that you’re doing to get stronger.
 At those times, you’re going to need some extra motivation.

 The best way to get yourself going again is to remind yourself why you set this goal in the first place.
 Why do you want to build muscle?
 Is it to appear more toned and fit?
-To make it easier to go about your daily activities?
-Because you’re training for some activity, like a marathon or other fitness challenge?
+Is it to make it easier to go about your daily activities?
+Is it because you’re training for some activity like a marathon or other fitness challenge?

-Whatever your reason, do two things: First, write down your why and post it somewhere you can easily see it, such as on the refrigerator or near the mirror in your bathroom.
-Second, find a picture or two that sums up where you want to be, and post that somewhere you can see it, too.
-Maybe it’s a picture of an elderly person easily handling several grocery bags, or a champion marathon runner, or a strong and fit-looking middle-aged woman.
+Whatever your reason, do two things: First, write down your why and post it somewhere you can see it easily, such as on the refrigerator or near the mirror in your bathroom.
+Second, find a picture or two that sums up where you want to be, and post that somewhere you can see it too.
+Maybe it’s a picture of an elderly person handling several grocery bags easily, a champion marathon runner or a strong, fit-looking middle-aged woman.
 Find a photo that represents how you want to see yourself, and put it somewhere easily accessible.

-Then when you’re feeling unmotivated, go look at these two items.
+Then, when you’re feeling unmotivated, look at these two items.
 They’ll help remind you why you set this goal in the first place, which may be just the motivation you need.

 Somewhere along the way, we all come up against moments that challenge our resolve.
 Let’s say you’ve been regularly going to the gym three times a week before work, and the results have been good.
 You’ve lost five pounds, and you’re feeling more energetic.
-But then one day, everything that can go wrong, does.
+Then, one day, everything that can go wrong does go wrong.

-We are often are own worst critics.
+We often are own worst critics.
 Maybe you’ve lost three pounds come February, but your goal was to lose five.
-So you figure you’re failing.
+So, you figure you’re failing.

 This sort of point of view will guarantee that you do fail.
 Instead, keep your mind on the positives.
 You lost three pounds!
 That’s great — and it’s more than you would have lost had you not set your goal.
 Pat yourself on the back.
 Maybe your initial goal was too high anyway.
 Lower your expectations and regroup, then try again in February.
-Try to lose that three pounds again.
+Try to lose those three pounds again.

 You can train yourself to think about what’s going right.
 (Maybe that would be a good goal!)
 Keep looking for what you’re doing better than you did before.
 Each time you make a step toward your goal, give yourself credit.
 Talk nicely to yourself, as you would to a friend.

-Maybe you can use a pedometer to count your steps each day, if your goal is to move more.
-Maybe you need a chart on which you can keep track of how many miles you’re covering each day, if your goal is to get ready for a marathon.
-Maybe you need a calendar that shows how many days each week you actually did your muscle-building workout.
-Then if you skip one, it will show as a glaring hole!
+Maybe you can use a pedometer to count your steps each day if your goal is to move more.
+Maybe you need a chart on which you can keep track of how many miles you’re covering each day if your goal is to get ready for a marathon.
+Maybe you need a calendar that shows how many days each week you did your muscle-building workout.
+Then, if you skip one, it will show as a glaring hole.

 You can also use computer apps to help you.
 Some options include:

 As you go along working toward your goal, it’s critical to celebrate your accomplishments.
-And don’t wait until the end of the year.
-You need to feed your brain rewards for doing what you want it to do!
+Don’t wait until the end of the year.
+You need to feed your brain rewards for doing what you want it to do.